 What do you get when you take a small country town, add some big city flavour and let it marinate for a few decades?
-A recipe for satisfaction (and some very pretty scenery), says Alissa Jenkins
+A recipe for satisfaction (and some very pretty scenery) in Bangalow, NSW, says Alissa Jenkins

 Ask any Swedish backpacker about their time in Byron Bay, and they’ll tell you that the girls are beautiful, the beer is cold, and that the surf – oh, the surf – is worth overstaying your visa for.